lnttran/C-Course/Standard Template Library/Cstring/README.md

 int strcmp (char *string1, char *string2);
 ```
 - The result zero if the two string are equal in a character-by-character on basis
+- The result is negative if string1 comes before string2 in alphabet order.
+- The result is positive if string2 comes before string1 in alphabet order.

+The expression !strcmp(string1, string2) returns true when both strings the same, false when they are different.

+## 5. String/Numeric Conversion Function
+**Concenpt:** the C++ library provides function for converting C-string and string objects to numeric data types and vice versa.

+### The `to_string` Function.
+The `to_string` function convert numberic value to a string object.
+Required the <string> header file.

+### Using Pointers to Pass C-string Argument.

+## 6. More anout the C++ `string` class
+**Concepts: ** Standdard C++ provides a special data types for storing and working with strings.